 2.2.
-Consensus reaching processes and consensus measures
+Consensus Reaching Processes and consensus measures

-Classically, several rules have been used to select the best alternative in a GDM problem, such as the majority rule, the minority rule, or unanimity (Butler & Rothstein, 2006) but, when using these classic rules in the GDM solving process, some experts may disagree with the solution chosen by the group (Labella et al., 2018; Palomares et al., 2014).
+Classically, several rules have been used to select the best alternative in a GDM problem, such as the majority rule, the minority rule, or unanimity [6] but, when using these classic rules in the GDM solving process, some experts may disagree with the solution chosen by the group [15, 16].